PowerShell/ProjectMercury/README.md

 To start a chat session with the LLM, simply run `aish` and it will open up a new session in your current window.
 You can also use `aish --use-alt-buffer` to open up a new chat session in the alternate screen buffer.

 To explore the other options available to you, run `aish --help` to see all the subcommands.

+## Feedback

+We still in development and value any and all feedback!
+Please file an [issue in this repository](https://github.com/PowerShell/ShellCopilot/issues) for any bugs, suggestions and feedback.
+Any additional feedback can be sent to stevenbucher@microsoft.com.

 # PowerShell Copilot